-Hiking the Colorado Trail would not be the same experience had there not been all of the towns you get to stop at along the way!
-Going into town was a must at certain points for re-supplying purposes, but we eventually loved going into the towns so much that we did every chance we got!
-We’ve spent a lot of time in Colorado, and hiking the trail is by far the best way to experience Colorado and see all of its little hidden gems.
+Hiking the Colorado Trail would not be the same experience had there not been all of the Colorado trail towns you get to stop at along the way!
+Going into town was a must at certain points for re-supplying purposes, but we eventually loved going into the towns so much that we did it every chance we got!
+We’ve spent a lot of time in Colorado and hiking the trail is by far the best way to experience the state and see all of its little hidden gems.

 From food choices to lodging, and everything in between, we had some favorite stops along the way!
-Whether you’re deciding to hike the trail or just visit Colorado, make sure you don’t miss these spots!
-If you do plan on doing the Colorado Trail, do yourself a favor and hitchhike into every town that you can!
+Whether you’re deciding to hike the trail or you just want to visit Colorado, make sure you don’t miss these spots!
+If you do plan on doing the Colorado Trail do yourself a favor and hitchhike into every town that you can!

 The town is now a hustling and bustling spot for tourists to come and experience a variety of food, ghost mine tours, and of course some of the freshest mountain air out there.